-How to Take Screenshots Using Python
+How to Take Screenshots in Python: 4 Proven Methods

 If you want to take screenshots the traditional Python way, you’ll first need to import the pyautogui module: